GMELab/lmutils.r/README.md

 Removes rows from a matrix.
 - `data` is list of matrix convertable objects.
 - `rows` is a vector of row indices (1-based) to remove.
-- `out` is a standard non-mutating output.
+- `out` is a standard output file.

 ```r
 lmutils::remove_rows(